Contributed for use in USGenWeb Archives by Susan Walters

 precedence in age.
 Located at the junction of the "Old Cowpath" and

-"Forty-Foot" roads, it was many years ago known as a village, and since the
+"Forty-Foot" roads, it was many years ago known as a village, and

 location and opening of the railroad it has become a centre of local trade